MyPortugalHoliday.com

 Atlantic coastline beach resorts

 The western Atlantic coastline of Portugal has many beautiful beaches and characterful resort towns to choose from.
-June is the ideal time to visit them, as the prevailing winds will generally be coming from the northwest.
-This results in lighter sea breezes and weaker sea mists.
+June is the ideal time to visit the Atlantic coastline, as the northwesterly winds bring gentler sea breezes and fewer coastal mists.

-Cascais is the premier resort town of the Lisbon coastline, offering a lively atmosphere, stunning beaches and a real taste of Portuguese culture.
+Cascais is the premier resort town of the Lisbon coastline, offering a lively atmosphere, stunning beaches, and rich Portuguese culture.
 Sesimbra is a calmer alternative close to Lisbon, which is a popular choice of destination for Portuguese holidaymakers.

 The Atlantic coast is famed for its surfing, with the town of Ericeira regarded as the fashionable centre of surfing culture.
 Further north is the charming town of Nazaré.